This post contains affiliate links. We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.

 I visited the Grampians National Park when seeking an escape from Melbourne and it was an adventure!
 You can see the highlights as a day trip from Melbourne.
 Check out the additional information and current tour prices.

-Is this enough for you to do with just 2 days in Melbourne?
+Is this enough for you to do in Melbourne?
 Or would you have other suggestions?
 Please tell me in the comments!